-Jeremy supports Up&Up’s SEO/SEM team by helping clients reach their digital goals and always staying on top of the ever-changing digital marketing landscape.
+Jeremy supports Up&Up’s digital marketing team by helping clients reach their media goals and always staying on top of the ever-changing digital marketing landscape.

 Jeremy is a motorsports fanatic and spends his weekends watching Formula 1 with his family, going to Road Atlanta to watch the Petit Le Mans, and auto-crossing his own car all around the Upstate.
 When he’s not around race cars, you can likely find Jeremy hanging with his dog, Rosie.

 New technologies that make people’s lives easier.